astronomer/docs/astro/runtime-release-notes.md

 #### Ignored CVEs

-- [CVE-2024-34069](https://www.cve.org/CVERecord?id=CVE-2024-34069) The underlying vulnerability of this CVE is only relevant to a small set of use cases and scenarios that don't affect the majority of Airflow users.
-Since the resolution would require significant changes to Airflow and its dependencies, this CVE has not been addressed at this time.
+- [CVE-2024-34069](https://www.cve.org/CVERecord?id=CVE-2024-34069) The underlying vulnerability of this CVE is only relevant to a small set of use cases and scenarios such as when hosting Airflow publicly on the internet, and is considered low risk for Astro and Software users.
+Because the resolution would require significant changes to Airflow and its dependencies, this CVE has not been addressed at this time.

 ## Astro Runtime 9.10.2